 It can be hard to source top talent, but there’s one easy way to appeal to candidates: flexible work schedules.
 Adding flexible work schedules to your talent attraction strategy can prove highly successful in today’s job market.
 Pay and role fit remain essential, but the rise of remote work has elevated flexibility from a nice-to-have perk to a must-have expectation, according to a new Qualtrics report.
 Some value flexibility even more highly than salary.
 Therefore, as you begin the hiring process for an open position, it is critical to present work-life balance and general flexibility at your company in a positive light.
-Otherwise, you may risk losing valuable, top talent candidates.
+Otherwise, you may risk losing valuable, top-talent candidates.

 Logistics of Offering Flexible Work Schedules

 Flexibility has two components: logistics and culture.
 Let’s start with logistics.
 Do you assume that someone’s time in their chair at work reflects their productivity?
-Flex work allows employees to work during the hours they are most productive, resulting in increased output and superior project outcomes– and happier employees, too!
+Flex work allows employees to work during the hours they are most productive, resulting in increased output, reduced turnover, superior project outcomes, and happier employees!

-Asking for flexibility doesn’t mean that young people aren’t willing to work standard 40 hour work weeks.
-In actuality, it simply means giving your employees the freedom to structure their own workdays.
-For example, perhaps someone wants to begin working an hour earlier than usual in order to leave an hour earlier for a medical appointment.
+Asking for flexibility doesn’t mean that young people aren’t willing to work standard 40-hour work weeks.
+In actuality, it simply means giving your employees the freedom to structure their workdays.
+For example, perhaps someone wants to begin working an hour earlier than usual to leave an hour earlier for a medical appointment.
 Flexibility can be a key measure in your talent attraction strategy, and the benefits it offers speak for themselves.
 You can decide what kind of flexibility you want to offer, but here are some common examples of choices your employees can make:

-- Where to work from (home, office, coworking space, etc.)
+- Work Location (home, office, coworking space, etc.)

-Maybe your company can’t offer total freedom, but you would be surprised how easy it is to offer some level of flexibility!
+Maybe your company can’t offer total freedom, but you would be surprised how easy it is to provide some level of flexibility!
 For instance, you could set core hours that everyone must work but allow employees to make their own schedules outside of those hours.
 Core hours create an inclusive environment towards different work styles and life circumstances, allowing your employees to develop a non-linear work day that best suits their personal and professional needs.